optics-dev/Monocle/_tut/optional.md

 # Optional

 An `Optional` is an Optic used to zoom inside a `Product`, e.g. `case class`, `Tuple`, `HList` or even `Map`.
-Unlike the `Lens`, the element that the `Optional` focus on may do not exist.
+Unlike the `Lens`, the element that the `Optional` focus on may not exist.

 `Optionals` have two type parameters generally called `S` and `A`: `Optional[S, A]` where `S` represents the `Product` and `A` an optional element inside of `S`.